RKH1988/book-search-engine/README.md

 Back-End Specifications
 You’ll need to complete the following tasks in each of these back-end files:

-server.js: Implement the Apollo Server and apply it to the Express server as middleware.

 Schemas directory:

 index.js: Export your typeDefs and resolvers.